JohnMurray/pembroke/docs/logging.rst

    using namespace pembroke;

-   logger::register_handler([&my_logger](logger::Level l, std::string_view msg) -> void {
+   logger::register_handler([&my_logger](logger::Level lvl, std::string_view msg) -> void {
-       if (l == logger::Level::Error) {
+       if (lvl == logger::Level::Error) {
            my_logger.error(msg);
        }
    });

 If multiple handlers are registered, only the last one will be used.
-If multi-dispatch logging is a feature required by your application, you'll need to handle that yourself within your logging hook.
+If you require the use of multiple loggers, you'll need to wire this up yourself in the handlers.
+Although this should not be a common use-case.